 A True Story by Theresa Black, Senior Living Advisor for Visavie

-The best word to describe the scenario was stressful to say the least.
+The best word to describe the scenario was stressful, to say the least.
 It all started when I received a referral to help a family in need.
 In fact, it was a couple that needed to find retirement home accommodations.
 Both of these seniors were dealing with serious health issues that would keep them temporarily apart.

 Robert (Bob) and June Campbell are a couple who have been married for 63 years.
 Throughout their life together they have experienced unconditional love, overcome many challenges together and enjoyed the blessings of three children and four grandchildren.

-It was in their recent senior years that their lives started to be affected by the aging process.
-Bob was experiencing illness that would bring him in and out of the hospital.
+It was in their recent senior years that their lives started to be affected by the ageing process.
+Bob was experiencing an illness that would bring him in and out of the hospital.
 June was the main caregiver for Bob and their son who was experiencing some health issues as well.